griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 * **Image Generation Driver** - Determines the model to be used.
 For example, [OpenAI DALL·E 3](https://openai.com/dall-e-3){target="_blank"} or [Leonardo.AI](https://leonardo.ai/){target="_blank"}.
 * **Image Generation Engines** - The engine that facilitates the use of the Driver.
 * **Image Generation Task** or **Image Generation Tool**.
 The Task or Tool is what will be provided to the Griptape Structure.
 Pipelines and Workflows can use `PromptImageGenerationTask` directly.
-You can provide an `PromptImageGenerationClient` to an Agent, to a ToolTask, or to a ToolkitTask.
+You can provide an `PromptImageGenerationTool` to an Agent, to a ToolTask, or to a ToolkitTask.

 For example, to create an image with OpenAI DALL·E 3 as a **task** you could do something like: